Debbie Thurmond Lab

 The proteins that we study — syntaxin 4 (STX4), p21-activated kinase (PAK1) and Doc2b — play significant roles in insulin production, as well as insulin and glucose uptake by skeletal muscle and fat tissues.
 We have found that depleted STX4 and PAK1 reduce insulin release and sensitivity, while overexpression of STX4 and Doc2b lead to improved glucose control.
 We are exploring therapeutic approaches that can restore or raise STX4 and Doc2b levels to increase insulin secretion and to overcome insulin resistance among diabetes patients and those at risk of developing type 1 or type 2 diabetes.

-The Thurmond Lab is also examining STX4 and PAK1 as potential biomarkers for diabetes.
-If these proteins can help us detect early diabetic changes, patients can receive more timely interventions that preserve islet cell function and improve blood glucose control.
-A related project meant to expand our understanding of diabetes is exploring how the production and use of STX4 and PAK1 are influenced by risk factors such as obesity, inflammation and a diet high in fat and sugar.
+The Thurmond Lab is also examining Doc2b as a potential biomarker for diabetes.
+If this protein can help us detect early diabetic changes, patients can receive more timely interventions that preserve islet cell function and improve blood glucose control.
+A related project meant to expand our understanding of diabetes is exploring how the production and use of STX4, Doc2b and PAK1 are influenced by risk factors such as obesity, inflammation and a diet high in fat and sugar.

-Director of the Arthur Riggs Diabetes & Metabolism Research Institute and Ruth B. & Robert K. Lanman Chair in Gene Regulation & Drug Discovery Research, Debbie C. Thurmond conducts research that focuses on molecular and cellular endocrinology, cellular pathways/mechanisms of insulin release and blood glucose control, cellular therapies to treat type 1 and type 2 diabetes, improving islet cell transplantations and biomarkers for detecting diabetes development.
+Director of the Arthur Riggs Diabetes & Metabolism Research Institute, Debbie C. Thurmond conducts research that focuses on molecular and cellular endocrinology, cellular pathways/mechanisms of insulin release and blood glucose control, cellular therapies to treat type 1 and type 2 diabetes, finding new, earlier biomarkers for detecting diabetes development.

 We collaborate with organizations in progressing the development of new treatments in our specialized areas of research.